-The existing operations at Olympic Dam comprise an underground mine, surface quarrying, a mineral processing plant and associated infrastructure located within the SML area of approximately 180 square kilometres (km2).
+The operations at Olympic Dam comprise an underground mine, surface quarrying, a mineral processing plant and associated infrastructure located within the SML area of approximately 180 square kilometres (km2).

-Access to the underground mine is through the vertical Whenan and Clark shafts, and inclined service tunnels.
+Personnel access to the underground mine is through inclined service tunnels (declines).

 The ore minerals consist mainly of fine-grained copper sulphide, uranium, gold, silver and rare earths, hosted in a haematite-rich breccia complex, located beneath about 350 m of unmineralised sedimentary rocks.
 The primary extraction method is a variant of sublevel (underground) open stoping, in which blocks of mineralised ore are systematically blasted and the ore recovered for crushing below ground.
-The crushed ore is then hoisted up one of the shafts to the surface stockpile.
+The crushed ore is then hoisted up the Clark shaft (one of three at site) or hauled up one of the declines to the surface stockpile.